bahrus/xtal-element/README.md

 <my-custom-element be-reflective='["href", "disabled", "myProp"]'></my-custom-element>
 ```

-This will also reflect to "data-[lisp-case-of-property]-is="
+This will also reflect to "data-[lisp-case-of-property]-is=" (for now, until custom psuedo state is a thing).

+This gives a consumer of the web component to power to get the behavior they need, instance by instance.

+Or they can extend the web component, and set beReflective to true in the constructor, if needed all the time.

 ### Reusable, Declarative, Reaction-Supplements (Rxn-Suppls)